TraceMind Logo

 I write about tech tools for a living, so I've become annoyingly skeptical about privacy claims.
 "Your data stays on your device" is easy to say.
 Here's what TraceMind actually does.

-All data sits in IndexedDB, which is browser-local storage.
+The core captured corpus sits in IndexedDB, which is browser-local storage.
 ML inference runs in-browser via WASM.
-The only external network call the extension makes is license validation to tracemind.app.
+Licensing uses TraceMind's API, and optional Pro Chat calls the configured provider directly when invoked.
 I verified this myself using Chrome DevTools' Network tab over a few days.
 No telemetry endpoints, no analytics pings to third-party services, no data exfiltration.

 If you want, you can enable AES-256-GCM encryption with PBKDF2 key derivation at 600,000 iterations (following OWASP 2023 guidance).
 That encrypts your stored content at rest and during export.
 Overkill for most people, probably.
 But it's there, and it works, and it's the kind of detail that tells you the developer actually thought about threat models rather than just slapping a "private" badge on the marketing page.